swaminator/docs-v2-content/getting-started/content/start-rn/introduction.md

 This guide will walk you through the following steps:

+- Creating a new React Native application
+- Installing and configuring the the Amplify Client libraries
 - Configuring the Amplify CLI
-- Installing and configuring the the Amplify Client libraries
 - Creating a new Amplify project
 - Configuring the React Native project to work with the new Amplify project.